codeonlyjs/website/content/guide/templateTransitions.md

 }
 ```

-This example doesn't specify the `tx-in` class because the default opacity
+There's no need to use the `tx-in` class because the default opacity
 of an element is 1 and doesn't need to be explicitly set.

 <div class="tip">

 We recommend specifying the `transition` properties on the `tx-active` class
-instead of on the non-qualified element selector as it helps avoid conflicts
+instead of the non-qualified element selector as it helps avoid conflicts
 with other transition settings.

 </div>